Celebrate 20 Years of BringFido! $20 off a $250+ hotel booking with promo code PAWTY

 “How can I have green thumbs?
 I don’t have any!”
 Photo by Mel

 At Kanapaha Botanical Gardens, visiting canines are welcomed with a delicious dog treat at the greeting desk.
 The good times keep rolling once your pup steps outside.
-Explore 24 major collections from the easy 1.5-mile paved walkway, including the largest herb garden in the Southeast.
-Bring along your best friend’s favorite snacks to enjoy at the picnic area.
+Explore 24 major collections from the easy 1.5-mile paved walkway, including the largest herb garden in the Southeast and Florida’s largest stand of bamboo.
+Be sure to bring along your best friend’s favorite snacks to enjoy at the picnic area.
 The best time to visit is June through September.

-Keep the good vibes going at The Sunset House.
-This nearby pet-friendly Airbnb invites four-legged guests to roam off-leash in the fenced backyard while their owners soak in the hot tub.
+Keep the nature vibes going at this spacious home, which invites four-legged guests to explore the backyard while their owners relax on the screened-in porch.

 The Butchart Gardens